vaskivskyiI/NTMpy/README.md

+## Update
+The graphical inteface will soon be available on this repository.

 # What does NTMpy solves
 NTMpy is a python package to solve 1D diffusion equation with 2 or 3 temperature coupled